incinn/etconfig/README.md

 Set `install.sh` as executable, then run it.

-If the config isnt loaded automatically you can force load it by running `/exec autoexec.cfg` in the game console.
+If the config isnt loaded automatically you can force load it by running `/exec barnz.cfg` in the game console.

 Graphics changes will apply when the game has been restarted.
 To force the changes to apply you can run `/vid_restart` in the game console.